Works Set in World War II

 - Zero Fighter Burns: a film focusing on the development, testing and ultimate failure of the Zero fighter plane in aerial combat.

 - Away All Boats: yet another John Wayne film, this time about one of the amphibious assault ships that the U.S. Navy invented out of whole cloth in order to prosecute the Pacific War.

 - Father Goose: 1960's romcom involving the adventures of Cary Grant as an unwilling coast watcher.

 - A Town Like Alice: adaption of Nevil Shute's novel about British civilian prisoners of the Japanese in Mayla (based on real-world events surrounding a group of Dutch women.)

 The Eastern Front

 The bloodiest theatre of the war (the number of deaths there alone- over 25 million- would make the Eastern Front the worst war in history in its own right).
 Has been covered in film quite a bit (the Soviet film industry apparently made scores of them), but most of the examples aren't that well known outside of Eastern Europe.
-In most of the former USSR focus is not one WWII in general, but on "The Great Patriotic War
+In most of the former USSR the focus is not on WWII in general, but on "The Great Patriotic War

-" of 1941-45 - Soviet-German war.
+" of 1941-45 - the Soviet-German war.
 A few US-made 1943-45 propaganda movies made about the Eastern Front glossed over many of the Soviet Union's more questionable activities, which would come back to haunt their creators and actors just a few years later during the late-40s to early-50s Red Scare.